 We are not obligated to believe in or to accept anything.
 We don’t have to “be nice”.
 We don’t have to be politically correct.

 The struggles lesbians face are our own, and just because we face struggles in life doesn’t mean we are responsible for taking care of everyone else’s struggles too.
-We have a right to focus our energies on ourselves.
+We have every right to focus our energies on ourselves.